Skip to Content

 The railpass option

 There are various rail passes available, and which you’re eligible for depends on where you live.
-If you live outside the UK, you can can get a InterRail/Eurail* (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
-They all work in a similar way and cover either a set period of time or a certain number of travel days.
+If you live outside the UK, you can can get a InterRail/Eurail pass (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
+They work in a similar way and cover either a set time period or a certain number of travel days.

 Millennium Centre in Cardiff Bay, Wales